 Please do not ask a junior member of staff to complete the application on your behalf.

 The application form firstly asks you for some general details about your company such as contact details, the systems you deal with, regions you operate in and how many employees you have working with renewables (including office staff and sales representatives).

 During the application process you will also be asked to make a number of important legal declarations.
 One, for example, asks you to declare that no director, senior staff, partner etc. of your company has been involved with a company that has gone into liquidation in the past five years.
 If no director, senior staff, partner etc. has been involved in a liquidated business please tick the appropriate box to indicate this.

 It is essential that you make these declarations truthfully, and that you inform us if any relevant circumstance should change.

+Applicants will be informed if their application is to be referred to the Applications Panel and given the choice whether they wish to proceed at this stage.
+The Applications Panel process is set out here.
 The decision of the Applications Panel will be final.
 Applicants are not barred from re-applying as appropriate in the future though the same criteria will be applied in reviewing their application.

 If you have any further questions about applying for membership please contact firstname.lastname@example.org or phone 0207 981 0850.